collab-uniba/PH_miner/README.md

 ```

 ## Setup
-1. Register your app using the [dashboard](https://www.producthunt.com/v1/oauth/applications).
+1. Register two apps using the [dashboard](https://www.producthunt.com/v1/oauth/applications), `PH_miner` and
+`PH_updater`.

-2. In the root folder, create the file `credentials.yml` with the following structure:
+2. For the first app, in the root folder, create the file `credentials_miner.yml` with the following structure:
 ```yaml
 api:
   key: CLIENT_KEY